codyloyd/minotaur/docs/tutorial/README.md

 }
 ```

-Since we only need to draw one ball we don't need to worry about this for now.
+Since we only need to draw one ball, we don't need to worry about this for now.

 ### Color

 Drawing in color with Canvas is easy.
 Before doing a drawing operation, set a `fillStyle` using a css-color string.
-For something as simple as PONG, we don't need much color, but just to keep things interesting let's pick a couple colors for our paddles and ball.
+For something as simple as PONG, we don't need much color, but just to keep things interesting, let's pick a couple of colors for our paddles and ball.
 You can use any color that would be recognized in a css file such as an `rgb` or `hsl` color.
 Even [named colors](https://developer.mozilla.org/en-US/docs/Web/CSS/color_value#Color_keywords) are recognized.

-Lets use a couple hex colors for now.
+Let's use a couple of hex colors for now.

 ```javascript
 game.draw = function() {